rkaysen63/Kickstarter-Challenge/README.md

 ### Challenges and Difficulties Encountered

 * The challenges in developing the Analysis of Outcomes Based on Launch Date includes the automatic filtering of quarters and years when I placed the "Date Created Conversion" into the rows and sorting the pivot table columns in descending order.
 Both issues were resolved by trial and error until I achieved the desired result.

+* The biggest challenge in developing the Analysis of Outcomes Base on Goal was setting up the *COUNTIFS* statement.
+It was eventually accomplished through trial and error and through Google search for "Excel Countifs."

 ## Results